flashmob/fastcgi-processor/README.md

 ## Validate Recipient Email

-The parameters comes to to your validate script via HTTP GET.
+A single parameter comes to to your recipient validating script via HTTP GET.

-Parameter: `rcpt_to` - the email address that we want to validate
+* `rcpt_to` - the email address that we want to validate

 Output:

-Please echo the string "PASS" and nothing else if validation passed.
+Please echo the string *PASS* and nothing else if validation passed.
 Otherwise return anything you wish.

 ## Save Mail

-The parameters comes to to your validate script via HTTP POST.
+The parameters comes to to your saving script via a HTTP POST.

 The following parameters will be sent: